jenkinsci/bitwarden-credentials-provider-plugin/README.md

 This plugin uses the official Bitwarden CLI (`bw`) as its engine for all interactions with your vault.
 Its architecture is designed for performance, security, and resilience.

-1.  **Isolated Environment:** The plugin manages its own copy of the `bw` executable and maintains its own isolated data directory.
-This ensures it never interferes with a system-level Bitwarden CLI installation.
+1.  **Bitwarden CLI Management:** The plugin manages its own copy of the `bw` executable for `x86_64` systems.
+Other architectures require manual installation and providing the path to the executable (see Getting Started).
 2.  **Efficient Caching:** On startup or after being configured, the plugin performs an initial `bw sync`.
 It then caches only the non-secret **metadata** (names, IDs, types) in Jenkins.
 3.  **Persistence:** The metadata cache is persisted to a file on the Jenkins controller.
 This allows Jenkins to start up and serve credentials instantly.
 4.  **Background Refresh:** The local vault is automatically re-synced with the Bitwarden server via `bw sync` in the background based on the "Cache Duration" setting, keeping your credentials reasonably fresh without impacting performance from slow CLI operations.